 Refugee resettlement facts

-This fact sheet, developed by UNHCR, outlines the process and programs related to resettlement in Canada.
+A fact sheet, developed by UNHCR, outlining the process and programs related to resettlement in Canada.

 Tools